A Guide to Replacing and Reporting a Lost Green Card

 Do You Have to Report a Lost Green Card?

 Yes, you have to contact your local police department or an international police department and report that your green card has been lost or stolen.
-You will need to present the police report when applying for a green card replacement.
+You must present the police report when applying for a green card replacement.

 How Long Does a Green Card Replacement Application Take?

-Expect to wait between 6 – 9.5 months to receive your replacement green card.
-It is vital to ensure that you haven’t provided any incorrect information on your application because you may be forced to restart the whole process.
+Expect to wait 6 – 9.5 months for your replacement green card.
+Ensuring you haven’t provided incorrect information on your application is vital because you may be forced to restart the process.

 Book a consultation with us to answer all of your questions!